 Color choice is generally limited to matte white, and dirt build-up can significantly decrease the amount of solar radiation reflected over a number of years.
 For this reason, ceramic coatings are normally avoided in residential applications.

 Nanotechnology is part of the new inventions in corrugated metal coatings and adds a great deal of value to them.
-When a corrugated metal roof is layered with these heat-reflecting coatings, it helps to keep the buildings cool and increases the lifespan of the roof.
+When a corrugated metal roof is layered with these heat-reflecting coatings, the house or buildings stay cooler and put less load on AC during summer.
+The lifespan of the roof also increases compared to aspalt.

 Less stress is created on the metal joints and bolts when there are no extreme variations in temperature to cause expansion and contraction stress on metal panels.
 Titanium dioxide is a nanotechnology coating that is actually self-cleaning.